genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/01_configuring-runtime/05_genesis-router.md

 **Message routes**

-`routes`: You can redirect some microservice messages to particular processes by declaring new `route` blocks within this one.
+`routes` You can redirect some microservice messages to particular processes by declaring new `route` blocks within this one.

 `route` Is the defined route taking both a `messageType` and a specific `process`.